C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 ------------

 A named tuple behaves just like a plain tuple, and has the same performance and characteristics.
-It simply adds the possibilty to access to the data items in the tuple either by their index position or by name.
+It simply adds the possibility to access to the data items in the tuple either by their index position or by name.
-A name tuple allow us to aggregate data and improve code readibility.
+A name tuple allow us to aggregate data and improve code readability.

 We must first create a new named tuple data type, then we can use this new datatype to create tuple with values.
 To create the new custom tuple data type ``collections`` module from the standard library provides the *namedtuple()* fuction.